Types of Circuit Breakers – Your Easy Guide to Understand them in 2026

 • Its size is small.

-• It can be single, double, triple, or Four poles.
+• It can be single-, double-, triple-, or four-pole.

-• It has small values of short circuit capacities.
+• It has low short-circuit capacities.

 • It’s not adjustable, fixed only.